mohamadhasansalmaaniyaan72/Portfolio-Nemune-Kaar-haa-/README.md

 Dozdide Ejaaze Nemidam Chizi Az Rezome-ei Ke Eijaad Kardam Va Mavaared i Ke Be Taazegi Hich Najes i Az Ein Afraad Azaw Estefaade Kon e.
 (Perxen)

 ----
-Due to the need for certainty and the fact that the Islamic Republic of Iran has a history of theft and illegitimacy among its own people, and in addition to stealing my project source, I will not allow any part of the resume I have created and recently developed to be used by any of these unholy individuals.
+Due to the need for certainty and the fact that the Islamic Republic of Iran has a history of theft and illegitimacy among its own people, and in addition to stealing my project source, I will (vill) not allow (allou) any part of the resume I have created and recently developed to be used by any of these unholy individuals.
 (Engliw)

 <table>
  <tr>